 Sunday worship comes from Paganism:

 So finally what about all the claims that Sunday worship comes from pagan Sun worshipers?
-While this is true, the same can equally be said of Saturday or any other day of the week.
+This is not even true.
+Pagans worshiped on every day as the week as well.
+They practically had a holy day every day of the calendar year as well.
+But for those who believe that Sunday worship is pagan, the same can equally be said of Saturday or any other day of the week.
 Saturday worship is related to the planet Saturn.
 Saturn was called the “star of Tammuz” in Babylonia.
 The word Saturday means “Saturns Day”.
 The Hebrew word Sabbath is even closely related to the Hebrew word Shabati for Saturn.
-God told the Israelites to keep the seventh day as a day of physical rest, however nowhere in the Bible are we told that this day was on Saturday In Babylon worship of the planet Saturn was common.
+God told the Israelites to keep the seventh day as a day of physical rest, however nowhere in the Bible are we told that this day was on Saturday.
+In Babylon worship of the planet Saturn was common.
 Moloch, Chiun and Remphan (Rephan, Raephan, Raiphan) were all names for Saturn, as well as Baal.
 It is highly likely that while in Babylon, Saturday became the Sabbath day for the Jews once they adopted the Babylonian Calendar.
 We are told in the Bible that the Jews worshiped Saturn:

 25 Have ye offered to me victims and sacrifices, O house of Israel, forty years in the wilderness?26 Yea, ye took up the tabernacle of Moloch, and the star of your god Raephan, the images of them which ye made for yourselves.
 (LXXE)